 Secondary needs: wide receiver, linebacker

 Problems have existed in the Raiders’ secondary for years now, and they’ve tried to remedy that by bringing in players through the draft and free agency in recent seasons.
 It hasn’t worked to this point.
 The secondary was still a major issue in 2019.
 No team in the NFL allowed more expected points per pass play than the Raiders, and they were one of the more susceptible teams to big plays, allowing 2,196 passing yards on gains of 20-plus yards.
 That was more than any other team in the league.
 Whether it be cornerback, safety or linebacker, the Raiders should continue to try and remedy their coverage woes.

 Another position that the Raiders went after this past offseason but needs attention once again is wide receiver.
 Obviously, the saga that was Antonio Brown’s 2019 season has a lot to do with that.
 Because of that, Tyrell Williams was thrust into a No. 1 role that he isn’t best suited for.
 Hunter Renfrow had a strong rookie season with a 76.0 overall grade, but the Raiders should continue to be on the hunt for dynamic receivers as they prepare to make the move to Las Vegas.

 Secondary needs: quarterback, interior defensive line

 The man that line has protected — Philip Rivers — enters an interesting offseason where several veteran quarterbacks have contract situations up in the air.
 The Chargers must decide whether they want to give it another shot and run it back with a roster that was more talented than the results would indicate this season or if they want to move on at quarterback.
+They may not have a choice given several recent reports.
 Los Angeles also needs to add depth at interior defensive line after a disastrous rookie season for Jerry Tillery in which he was the lowest graded player at the position in the entire league.

 Green Bay Packers: A secondary option in the passing game